-Body: The body is firm, hard, and muscular, and is a bit longer than in height.
+Body: The body is firm, hard, and muscular and is longer than in height.
 The ribs are deep and well sprung but never overly wide.

 Shoulders: Shoulder blades are long, flat, fairly close set at the withers and well laid back.
-Shoulder are well laid back, and the thighs are heavily muscled, extremely powerful and have medium angulation.
+The shoulder are well laid back, and the thighs are heavily muscled, extremely powerful and have medium angulation.

-Feet: The feet are oval in shape, the toes are well arched and very tight.
+Feet: The feet are oval, the toes are well arched and very tight.

-The hindquarters are the drive train of the Australian Shepherd and require strength and balanced angulation to propel the dog forward.
+The hindquarters are the Australian Shepherd drive train and require strength and balanced angulation to propel the dog forward.
 They should be strong and well-muscled and the approximate width of the shoulders.

 Hocks: The hocks are short, perpendicular to the ground and parallel to each other when viewed from the rear.